mabatko/Gaming-in-AWS/README.md

 So why g4ad family?

-There is also g4dn family in AWS with NVIDIA Tesla T4 GPU, but it is more expensive than g4ad.
-Also, according to site https://www.videocardbenchmark.net/gpu_list.php Radeon GPU scores ~15% better in Passmark G3D benchmark.
+There is also g4dn family in AWS with NVIDIA Tesla T4 GPU, but it is more expensive than g4ad (at least in my region at this time).
+Also, according to [this site](https://www.videocardbenchmark.net/gpu_list.php) Radeon GPU scores ~15% better in Passmark G3D benchmark (I wasn't able to verify that myself though).

 Another AWS EC2 family suitable for gaming is g5 with NVIDIA A10G GPU which scores ~50% better than Radeon PRO v520, but costs three time as much.